hazelcast/hazelcast-cpp-client/README.md

 value = vals->get(0);
 ```

-Using raw pointer based API may improve performance if you are using the API to return multiple values such as values, keySet, and entrySet.
-In this case, cost of deserialization is delayed until the item is actually accessed.
+Using the raw pointer based API may improve the performance if you are using the API to return multiple values such as `values`, `keySet` and `entrySet`.
+In this case, the cost of deserialization is delayed until the item is actually accessed.

 ## 7.9.
 Mixed Object Types Supporting HazelcastClient
 Sometimes, you may need to use Hazelcast data structures with objects of different types.
 For example, you may want to put `int`, `string`, `IdentifiedDataSerializable`, etc. objects into the same Hazelcast `IMap` data structure.
 You can do this by using the mixed type adopted `HazelcastClient`.
 You can adopt the client in this way: